justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-low-stock-activity/README.md

     }
 ```

 > The `cpInstance` object contains information about the item with low stock, that we can use.
-In our example, we are just using it to get the SKU for the item to add to our warning message.
+In our example, we are using it to get the SKU for the item to add to our warning message.
 To find more methods you can use with a `CPInstance`, see [CPInstance](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-product-api/src/main/java/com/liferay/commerce/product/model/CPInstance.java) and [CPInstanceModel](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-product-api/src/main/java/com/liferay/commerce/product/model/CPInstanceModel.java).

 Lastly, define the language key for our activity's label.
 Add the key and its value to a [Language.properties](./liferay-j1e4.zip/j1e4-impl/src/main/resources/content/Language.properties) file within our module: